Well-classified Examples are Underestimated in Classification with Deep Neural Networks: Practical Effect of Encouraging the Learning of Well-classified Examples

-\paragraph{Trade-off} Results from Figure \ref{fig:plot-all} indicate that in many conservative settings (LE$\leq$0.5) where encouraging loss already pay more attention to well-classified examples than CE loss, the performance can be consistently improved.
-However, encouraging loss with a steeper bonus can not further improve the accuracy of deep classification models in some settings.
-The reason may be that CE loss actually implicitly decreases the learning rate along the training as the gradient norm of CE loss decays during training, and existing methods for optimization which adapt to CE loss should be modified.
+\emph{a.
+Why does a steep bonus like LE=1 does not bring improvements in some scenarios?} The reason is that CE loss implicitly decreases the learning rate along with the training as the gradient norm of CE loss decays during training, and existing methods for optimization which adapt to CE loss should be modified.
 In our experiments, we choose to adopt the best setting in baselines for EL, which may not be the most suitable for encouraging loss.
 To verify this, we first show in Table~\ref{tab:lr} that when we enlarge the learning rate for CE loss, accuracy also drops.
-Then, we find re-normalizing the gradients of encouraging loss by decreasing the global learning rate can help learn well-classified examples better.
-For example, we can continue improving the accuracy gap between CE loss and encouraging loss to $1.35$ on Cifar10-resnet50 and $1.98$ on Cifar100-resnet50 respectively.
+Then, we find that re-normalizing the gradients of encouraging loss by decreasing the global learning rate can help learn better from well-classified examples.
+For example, we can continue improving the accuracy gap between CE loss and encouraging loss to $1.35$ on Cifar10-resnet50 and $1.98$ on Cifar100-resnet50, respectively.

+\emph{b.
+Every performance peak seems to occur between LE=0.5 and LE=0.75.} These two settings strengthen the training for well-classified examples while not much changing the overall gradient norm.
+For example, in our preliminary experiments, we observe that on Transformer translation, LE=1 makes the norm of gradients $>5\times$ larger and brings 1-2 BLEU drop, but the norm is only $<1.7\times$ larger than CE for LE=0.75.
+Thus, when we directly use the original training hyper-parameters for CE loss for a fair comparison, LE=0.5 and LE=0.75 are good default choices.

+\emph{c.
+How to select the additional hyper-parameter LE?} First, practitioners can choose LE=$0.5$ as it works consistently better than CE loss on all tasks with existing mainstream systems we tried.
+They can select higher LE for models that are stable to train (e.g., ResNet).
+Second, Table~\ref{tab:lr} shows that we can benefit from modifying the original system to use higher LE (e.g., LE=$1$), which yields better results.

-\paragraph{Easy to apply} Besides all promising results shown above, our method has another advantage that it can be widely applicable as a direct plug-in module without changing all the original hyper-parameters.
+\paragraph{Easy to apply} Besides all the promising results shown above, our method has another advantage in that it can be widely applicable as a direct plug-in module without changing all the original hyper-parameters.